Latest: More pushback against coal export terminals

 FOLLOWUP

 In late September, the sixth terminal proposal, Longview, was stymied when the Washington Department of Ecology denied a water quality permit, citing “unavoidable and negative environmental impacts,” potential traffic congestion and health hazards.
 Proponents of the $650 million project, which would have handled 16 mile-long trains per day, said the regulatory bar was too high.
 Activists were elated.
-“Huge shifts in public opinion, the political and legal landscape, and financial realities make proposals deemed inevitable now nearly inconceivable,” wrote Ross Macfarlane, a fellow at Clean Energy Transition.
+“While this fight continues in British Columbia, these victories against exporting coal show the world we need to look forward, not backwards,” said Eileen Quigley, director of Clean Energy Transition.

 - Coal